 It was simply gorgeous.
 Even at this time of the morning there was glorious colourful meadows and the sun was warming me.
 I was spellbound.
 However, I was not completely alone and I was surprised to see people paddling in the lake.
 I enquired if it was possible to join them but, not being a member of the nearby orthopaedic clinic, I was advised to try further down the lake.
+The clinic is the largest employer Tegernsee!
 It was members only!
 So even the Lake here has healing properties!
 So I carried on with my photography as the light grew stronger.
 As it got towards 8.30am, I decided the best of the day, photographically, was over and decided to head back to ‘my flat’ (Victoria’s) for my warming porridge, blueberries and cinnamon all cooked in a saucepan.

 I passed the chess pieces in the grounds of the clinic, one of my favourite activities when I was younger.A bit later on Victoria emerged and I can’t remember for the life me what my second breakfast was!

 It was not long until the beer was opened as the Royal Wedding appeared on TV.
 My excuse is that I was in Bavaria, a home of beer, and there was a Royal Wedding to celebrate!